exonum/exonum-doc/src/architecture/configuration.md

 Global parameters should be changed by using the global variables updater service.
 The service ensures that the configuration updates are synchronized among nodes in the network.
-Changing global parameters by editing the configuration file is inadmissable as this may cause improper behavior of the node.
-Influencing global parameters by the configuration file editing is admittable only before the genesis block is created.
+Changing global parameters by editing the configuration file is inadmissible as this may cause improper behavior of the node.
+Modifying global parameters by the configuration file editing is admittable only before the genesis block is created.

 Local parameters may be changed by editing the configuration file and restarting